skoolkid/skoolkit/sphinx/source/commands.rst

 program counter) in the simulator are used to populate the Z80 snapshot.

 Fast loading can be disabled by using the ``--no-fast-load`` option.

+To log the instructions executed during a simulated LOAD, use the ``--trace`` option.

 By default, ``--sim-load`` automatically selects an appropriate accelerator (if available) from the list below to speed up the simulation of the tape-sampling